HyperSecurityLabs/HyperBreachv7/README.md

 - Modular testing workflows

 --
-### Users there is lots of Stuff That is unpredectable..
+### Users there is lots of Stuff That is unpredectable

+This project is built with experimental and interactive features designed to surprise and engage users.
+Some behaviors may feel unexpected — that’s part of the exploration experience.
+Dive in and see how it reacts when you interact with it

 ## Architecture